 There are several reasons why domain flipping is a hot business these days.
 Below are some of its key benefits.

-- Easy to start: Anyone with a computer and a decent internet connection can start domain flipping.
+- Easy to start: Anyone with a computer and a decent internet connection can start flipping domain names.
 It doesn’t require technical skills like writing code or managing databases.

 - Low maintenance costs: Once you buy a domain, it will live on the platform where you made the purchase.
-You don’t need to purchase hosting or cloud storage to store your domains.
+You don’t need to purchase hosting or cloud storage to host your domains like you do for a website .

 - Hands-off management: A domain flipping business can run itself once you have bought and listed domains for sale.
 As such, it can be a great way to earn passive income.